juvalen/mb-checker/JENKINS.md

 Then copy it to the worker using `ssh-copy-id`

-Install following packages in VBOX

-First time VM is started you must run:
+First time VM is started you must connect with ssh and run:

 `sudo setfacl --modify user:jenkins:rw /var/run/docker.sock`